 Sitting with Federica and some of her staff we enjoyed a pranzo alla Contadina al fresco—country-style lunch served outdoors.
 The elegant simplicity of the meal with its ultra-fresh ingredients was one I will long remember—it tasted even better knowing I crafted the pasta myself.

 My only regret was that I had not booked one of the podere’s comfortable guestrooms—a nap afterward would have hit the spot.

 If this post got you hungry click the link for other food stories.

-(Thanks to Chris Damitio for taking the photos that I’m in.)
+(Thanks to Chris Damitio for taking the photos of me)